Maluri station: LRT-MRT Linkway

 The Maluri station comprises two separate station buildings which are connected via an elevated linkway.

-An elevated linkway connecting the paid areas of both the LRT and MRT stations allows commuters to transfer seamlessly between the LRT Ampang Line and the MRT Sungai Buloh-Kajang Line at this station.
+An elevated linkway connecting the paid areas of both the LRT and MRT stations allows commuters to transfer seamlessly between the LRT Ampang Line and the MRT Kajang Line at this station.

 The linkway was built together with the MRT station.
-It connects the LRT station at the paid area of the concourse level while at the MRT station, the linkway connects directly to Entrance C which is located one level above ground level.
-From Entrance C, escalators, a lift and staircase go directly down to the paid area of the underground concourse level.
+It connects the LRT station at the paid area of the concourse level, and connects directly to Entrance C of the MRT station at the ground level.
+From Entrance C, escalators, a lift and a staircase go directly down to the paid area of the underground concourse level.

 As the linkway is part of the paid area of both stations, there are no direct exits to/from the outside.
 Unlike the MRT station, the linkway is not air-conditioned.